PySport/pysport.org/source/_posts/About-PySport.md

 ```

 ### Pandas for matching?
 Then the question remains if Pandas is needed for the matching?
-No. The SituSearch QueryEngine calculates the similarity between the selected frame and all other frames, sorts them and returns top N. The similarity algoritm is tweaked to use a c++ extension.
-Using a free Heroku dyno (VM) we were able to check 14.000 frames in 5 seconds (0,36ms/frame)
+No. The SituSearch QueryEngine calculates the similarity between the selected frame and all other frames, sorts them and returns top N. The similarity algoritm is using c++ extension which is magnitudes faster than Python code.
+Using a free Heroku dyno (VM) we were able to match against 14.000 frames in less than 5 seconds (0,35ms/frame)

 ```python
 def calculate_simularity(frame1: Frame, frame2: Frame) -> float: